bitbotcoder/ayurbot/README.md

 - Receive personalized natural remedy suggestions and advice in real-time.

 ## Contributing
-We welcome contributions to enhance the AyurBot!
+For contributions to enhance the AyurBot!
 Please follow these steps to contribute:

 1. **Fork the repository**.
 2. **Create a new branch**: